jbisbee1/ISP_Data_Science_2024/README.md

 *[Back to ToC](#table-of-contents)*

 ## Office Hours
-* Prof. Bisbee: T & Th from 2PM-3PM in
+* Prof. Bisbee: TBD
-* TA Brych: TBD
+* TA Eun Ji Kim: TBD

 All these can also be found on the [Campuswire calendar](https://campuswire.com/c/calendar), along with the Zoom links for those hosting their office hours remotely.